juanasacco/juanasacco/README.md

 # Hi there!
 I'm Juana Sacco!
 ## About me✨

-🎓 Currently studying Data Science at Universidad Austral
+🎓 Currently studying Data Science at <a href="https://www.austral.edu.ar/">Universidad Austral</a>.

 👯 I’m looking to collaborate on future projects

-💬 Ask me about cats, IA, music and history.
+💬 Ask me about cats, IA, music and philosophy.

 <details>
   <summary>Digital abilities 🧑🏽‍💻</summary>